ibm-cloud-docs/account/ts_create_service.md

 Creating a service instance can fail when you don't have access, exceed a plan limit, or experience a problem with your web browser.
 An active incident or planned maintenance might also affect your ability to create a service instance.
 {: tsCauses}

-To resolve this issue, use one of the following options:
+To resolve this issue, use one of the following methods:
 {: tsResolve}

 * You might not have the correct access.
 You must have the editor role or higher to create a service instance.
 Contact the account owner to request the correct access.
 For more information, see [Cloud IAM roles](/docs/account?topic=account-userroles#iamusermanrol).